danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 <img src="../../supporting_files/Tutorial06-adonis2-output.png" width="400" />

 `adonis2` tests whether differences in beta diversity are related to sample group membership.
 In other words, we are asking, "do people in the same sample group have more similar microbiomes to each other than to people in a different sample group?"
 In the command above we have given the `adonis2` function what in _R_ is called a _formula_.
 The formula is of the form `y ~ x`, where `y` is our beta diversity matrix and `x` is our list of sample group labels.
-Another way to describe this would be to say that we are asking the `adonis2` function whether beta diversity varies as a function of group membership.
+Another way to describe this would be to say that we are asking the `adonis2` function whether the beta diversity value between two subjects depends on whether they are in the same sample group.

 ---